Lunar New Year

 If your event requires an event permit:

-3. An Officer from the Festivals and Events Team will be assigned to support your event permit application.
+3. An Officer from the Festivals and Events Team will then be assigned to support your event permit application.

-If you want to deliver your event at Council indoor venues, please visit the page Council owned venues.
+If you want to deliver your event at Council indoor venues, please visit Council owned venues.
+Please note that if your indoor event has some outdoor activation, you may require an event permit.

 For events on private land, please visit Private land.